oluwapelumioyesanya/oluwapelumioyesanya/README.md

 Data Analyst turning messy, real-world data into decisions a business can act on.
 I work across Python, SQL, R, Power BI, and Excel, with a focus on analysis that survives scrutiny, not just analysis that looks finished.

-**Currently:** completing a data analytics diploma at NIIT and the FTLAfrica Nova6 program, building toward remote data analyst roles.
+**Currently:** data analytics diploma coursework complete (NIIT), final exam pending.
+Graduated from the FTLAfrica Nova6 program.
+Building toward remote data analyst roles.

 ---

-### Projects

 ### Projects